-Typical Height: 1-2 storeys
+Typical Height: 1-2 storeys Typical Site 50%-75% (depends

-Typical Site 50%-75% (depends Cover: on lot size and
+Cover: on lot size and building height)

-building height) Open Space: Backyard /
+Open Space: Backyard / Courtyard /

-Courtyard / Balcony
+Courtyard Balcony

+Car parking

+Configuration:

-Car parking Single garage per
+Single garage per

+dwelling, accessed

-Configuration: dwelling, accessed via laneway
+via laneway

-Street Road Laneway(Rear) / Hierarchy:

-Access Street / Local Collector /
+Street Road Laneway(Rear) / Access Street /

-District Collector / Sub-Arterial
+Local Collector / District Collector / Sub-Arterial

 Dual occupancies can take on other forms commonly referred to as a loft or fonzy flat.
 These Dual occupancies consist of a single or two storey dwelling, being the primary dwelling, with one other smaller dwelling attached (horizontally or vertically).
 The dwellings may share a driveway but generally all other facilities are separate.
 In most cases, each dwelling faces a separate frontage, and are therefore typically serviced by a rear lane.
 This form of housing provides for a loft built above garages that provide a lockable car parking space for the primary dwelling, a lockable car parking space for the loft and a front door for the loft all accessed via the lane.
-This form of housing may be titled separately from the primary dwelling house after construction (via a building format plan) but requires specific design responses to ensure compliance with different building ensure sufficient on-street visitor parking is available close by.
+This form of housing may be titled separately from the primary dwelling house after construction (via a building format plan) but requires specific design responses to ensure compliance with different building classifications.

+Lofts require care in their location to ensure sufficient on-street visitor parking is available close by.